 - EEO report with candidate responses to EEO questions.

-Admin users can also download six additional Analytics Reports:
+Admin users on Corporate and Global Editions can also download six additional Analytics Reports:

 - an Applications Report with a complete list of applications and their details.
 This report differs from the Applicant flow report because it has no formatting and contains more SmartRecruiters-specific information like Job ID and candidate profile ID.